8x8

-8x8, Inc. is an American provider of Voice over IP products.
-Its products include cloud-based voice, contact center, video, mobile and unified communications for businesses.
-Since 2018, 8x8 manages Jitsi.
+8x8, Inc. is an American provider of cloud communications and customer experience software for businesses.
+The company offers unified communications, contact center, and communications platform as a service (CPaaS) delivered via a cloud-based architecture.
+8x8 is headquartered in Campbell, California.
+Its common stock trades on the Nasdaq under the ticker symbol EGHT, and the company is led by Samuel Wilson.

+The rest of 8x8's C-suite includes Kevin Kraus as Chief Financial Officer, Hunter Middleton as Chief Product Officer, Stephen Hamill as Chief Revenue Officer, Bruno Bertini as Chief Marketing Officer, Walt Weisner as Chief Customer Officer, Laurence Denny as Chief Legal Officer, Bryan R. Martin as Chief Technology Officer, and Joel Neeb as Chief Transformation and Business Operations Officer.

+The 8x8 Board is Jaswinder Pal Singh as chairman of the board, along with directors Monique Bonner, Andrew Burton, Todd Ford, Alison Gleeson, John Pagliuca, and Elizabeth Theophille.
+CEO Samuel Wilson also serves on the board.

 History

-The company was founded in 1987 by Chi-Shin Wang and Y. W. Sing formerly of Weitek as Integrated Information Technology, Inc., or IIT.
-The name was changed in the mid-1990s.
+The company was founded in 1987 by Chi-Shin Wang and Y. W. Sing, formerly of Weitek, as Integrated Information Technology, Inc., or IIT.
+The name was changed to 8x8 in 1996.
 According to the company, IIT began as an integrated circuit designer.
 The company produced math coprocessors for x86 microprocessors, as well as Graphics accelerator cards for the personal computer market during the late 1980s.
 The company later changed its name to 8x8, and began producing products for the videoconferencing market.

 8x8 went public on the NASDAQ market in 1997.
 The company moved their trading to NYSE in 2017, under the ticker symbol EGHT.
-In 1999, 8x8 acquired two companies, Odisei and U|Force, to acquire network and server VoIP technologies.

 In March 2000, 8x8 relaunched itself as a VoIP service provider under the name Netergy Networks.
 The company changed its name back to 8x8 in July 2001.
-8x8 began trading on the Nasdaq SmallCap Market on 26 July 2002.
+8x8 began trading on the Nasdaq SmallCap Market July 26, 2002.
 The company's stock was listed on the New York Stock Exchange for a time before switching back to Nasdaq in November 2022.

 In 2003, the company launched a videophone service.
 In July 2007, after startup SunRocket was liquidated, 8x8 entered an agreement to accept 200,000 of its customers.

-In 2018, the company acquired Jitsi and Jitsi Meet.
+Products and services

+The 8x8 platform unifies UCaaS, CCaaS, and CPaaS capabilities, with AI embedded throughout to enhance agent productivity, customer insights, and business outcomes.
+It also offers a technology partner ecosystem allowing integrations with third-party products.